 7. After 30 days, remove the eggs and leave them to get dry.

 Now, prepare the coating:

-The eggs need to be coated in order to keep it moisture and not letting it evaporate.
+The eggs need to be coated in order to keep it moist and not let it evaporate.

 1. Mix tapioca with water and stir quickly until the flour dissolved.